WinstonAC/winston-ai/README.md

 ### Quick Start with the Chatbot

-1. Click the "OPEN_CHAT_" button in the bottom-right corner
+1. Click the "Open Chat" button in the bottom-right corner
 2. Select from available topics or type your query
 3. Click on navigation options to move between pages
-4. Use the "CLEAR_" button to reset the conversation
+4. Use the "Clear" button to reset the conversation

 ![Chatbot Navigation](public/chatbot-navigation.png)
 *Navigating between pages using the chatbot*